TessACraig89/austin-art2.0/README.md

 Web application used to browse the street art of Austin, each piece of art has a title, picture, and address.

+Check out the (Austin Street Art Demo)[https://austin-street-art.firebaseapp.com/] here!

 > The Austin Street Art web app is currently in production.
-Once complete, a demo link will be put here.
-Until then, please follow development on [Trello](https://trello.com/b/ei25yci7/austin-wall-art-project).
+Please follow development on [Trello](https://trello.com/b/ei25yci7/austin-wall-art-project).

 ## Technologies